dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 / # wget -q --timeout=5 nginx -O -
 ```
 You should see an HTTP response.

+You may also now confirm that `access-nginx` is actually the policy that is causing the packets to be accepted.
+You may do this by going back to the dashboard page on {{site.prodname}} Manager and observing the `Packets by Policy` bar graph.
+Other inspection workflows/options include: filtering through the information presented in Policies, Endpoints and Nodes pages. (for the purpose of demo you may run wget in a loop.)

-However, we still cannot access the service from a pod without the label `run: access`:
+Coming back, however, we still cannot access the service from a pod without the label `run: access`:

 ```
 kubectl run --namespace=policy-demo cant-access --rm -ti --image busybox /bin/sh